-As a person with a disability who has travelled widely, there is no greater frustration then arriving at a destination only to find a lack of wheelchair access.
+As a person with a disability who has travelled widely, there is no greater frustration then when I find a lack of wheelchair access to cities I visit.
 For example, you can’t get from the airport to the train terminal or you find that there is no elevator from an overpass to street level.

 This is not a detailed ‘access guide’ but more of a wheelchair access introduction to a few cities: